CPV-2 is a highly contagious disease that attacks the gastrointestinal tract.

 CPV-2 is one of the most resistant viruses to infect dogs:

-- The virus can remain persist indoors at room temperature for a few weeks
+- The virus can survive indoors at room temperature for a few weeks

 - If protected from sunlight and desiccation, it can persist for many months